brandon-baek/Bora/README.md

 # Bora
-Bora models are Small Language Models developed and trained from scratch.
+Bora models are Small Language Models developed and trained from scratch by Brandon Baek.

+They are trained using free GPU Quotas from services such as Kaggle, making the training process completely free.

+Bora models are a message to people that anyone at any status can achieve anything.

 ## BoraKit